Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Related Work

 \subsection{3D Scene Graphs}

 3D scene graphs have emerged as an effective, object-centric representation of large-scale indoor \cite{armeni20193d, hughes2022hydra, rosinol20203DDS} and outdoor scenes~\cite{greve2023curb}.
 By representing objects or spatial concepts as nodes and their relations as edges, 3D scene graphs allow to efficiently represent larger scenes~\cite{armeni20193d,greve2023curb,hughes2022hydra}.
 Both edges and nodes can hold geometric and semantic attributes, which are often inferred from certain off-the-shelf networks~\cite{wu_scenegraphfusion}.
 Decomposing scenes into objects and their relations enables higher-level reasoning for robotic navigation and manipulation.
-This is particularly useful in the realm of reasoning, planning, and navigation given the object-centric nature of these tasks~\cite{hughes2022hydra, rana2023sayplan, honerkamp2024language}.
+This is particularly useful in the realm of reasoning, planning, and navigation given the object-centric nature of these tasks~\cite{hughes2022hydra, rana2023sayplan}.
 Often combined with odometry estimates from simultaneous localization and mapping (SLAM)~\cite{sgraphs_2022, greve2023curb, g2o}, 3D scene graphs also allow a tight coupling between semantics and highly accurate mapping approaches utilizing e.g. meshes to represent environments~\cite{hughes2022hydra}.

 Early works have shown how to encode hierarchies via abstraction in both the spatial and the semantic domain using offline approaches~\cite{armeni20193d, rosinol20203DDS}.
 Successive works investigated learning-based scene graph construction~\cite{wald_3dssg, wu_scenegraphfusion} as well as dynamic indoor scenes~\cite{hughes2022hydra}.
 Several approaches such as SceneGraphFusion~\cite{wu_scenegraphfusion} and S-Graphs~\cite{sgraphs_2022} also investigate the real-time capabilities of their proposed approaches.
 Most recently, ConceptGraphs~\cite{conceptgraphs} was the first to show how to combine 3D scene graphs with open-vocabulary vision-language features.
-In addition, the authors show how to query the graph using LLMs and demonstrate interesting application scenarios.
+In addition, the authors show how to query the graph using LLMs and demonstrate \rebuttal{various downstream applications}.